rgsilva/homeassistant-positivo/README.md

 There are always missing things and stuff we can make better.
 This list is obviously incomplete!

+- Sometimes the authentication crashes.
+The API still works, but the log gets full of errors which I still need to debug.
 - Detect a device that has gone online or offline in realtime.
 - The API client must be rewritten in proper Python standard and not this shitty code I made.
 - Support for lightbulbs.